-Whatever the reason, more and more people are looking for ways to save money.
+Money is tight, and more and more people are looking for ways to save.
 Getting a high-efficiency furnace can be an excellent way to keep costs down.

 How Much Money Can I Pocket?

-You can save a great deal of money on your heating bills by upgrading to new furnace.
+You can save a great deal of money on your heating bills by buying a new furnace.
 This is particularly true if you have a larger home to heat.
 The larger the house, the more money you can save by using less heat.

 As for definite savings, consider the following:

 - Some estimates suggest that, with a high-efficiency furnace, you can reduce your home gas bill by up to 35 to 45 percent.
 Also take future gas prices into account.
 If gas prices skyrocket, you’ll save even more throughout the life of your new furnace.

 - Newer furnaces are more energy efficient than they were even 15 years ago.
 An Energy Star certified furnace can be 15 percent more efficient that one you bought back then.
 How much you save, though, depends on how efficient your old furnace was versus how efficient the new one is.

 While it will cost money to convert to a new furnace, you will get part of that money back in lower heating costs.

 What are High Efficiency Furnaces?

 High efficiency furnaces will have an Annual Fuel Utilization Efficiency (AFUE) rating of 90% or higher, up to a maximum of 98.5% AFUE.
 This rating is a measure of how much heat a furnace can use from what it consumes, and is ultimately what determines the energy efficiency of the heating system.